davidArinder/weather-app/README.md

 ## To Run the App

 Clone the codebase, install, and use `yarn start`.
 Before it will work, though, you'll need to get an API key from [OpenWeatherMap](https://openweathermap.org/) by signing up for an account.
 Then create a .env file in the root of the app and add `REACT_APP_API_KEY=` and append your API key with no spaces or quotations.

+## Next Steps

+Here are some initial things I could do to continue to develop the app.

+1. Cache the FiveDayForecast API call so the API isn't queried everytime the button is pushed.
+2. Add a back-end with Node and Express to handle API calls.